 Address: 248 3rd Ave.
 S, Saskatoon, SK

 Deadlock was the second company I tried and I’m proud to say I escaped the Missing Marilyn room with only minutes to spare!
-They currently have 4 rooms up and running: Missing Marilyn, Shanghai Lockup, Haunted Asylum, and Nightmare, all with 60 minute time limits.
 In addition to escaping Marilyn, I was also successful in fleeing from the Haunted Asylum, but I was stuck in the Lockup when the buzzer rang.
 I highly recommend all of the rooms, but Missing Marilyn and Haunted Asylum may not be suitable for young children.

-Breakout currently has 3 rooms in operation: MADD Laboratory, Code Red: Infiltration, and Dead Professor Society.
+Breakout currently has a few great rooms to try.
 Some of their rooms are slightly larger and can accommodate more people, so if you’re wanting to take a large group, they can facilitate you.
 I’ve tried 2 of the rooms at this location, with a final score of Breakout 1: Kelly 1.
 I think a tie-breaker is in order!

 Mastermind is one of the newest escape companies to open in Saskatoon.
 They currently offer 2 rooms: The Lost Jewel of Zanzibar, and The Lucky Duck Speakeasy, both with 60 minute time limits.
 The Speakeasy room also requires you to defuse a bomb before you can get out, in case just getting out of a locked room is too easy!